 Annual general meetings must not be more than 15 months apart.
 Matters for the AGM to cover are set by law.
 Minutes must be kept of meetings.
 Unfinancial lot owners are ineligible to vote.
 Power of attorney can only be held by a family member of a lot owner.
 Owners corporations with 13 or more lots must elect a committee and a secretary.
 Paid managers must be registered and have set duties.

-The applicant for registration of a plan of subdivision must convene the first meeting of the owners corporation within six months of registration (s 66 OC Act).
-An owners corporation is required to conduct a meeting of its members within the first six months of registration.
+Whoever applied to register a subdivision plan must convene the first owners corporation meeting within six months of registration (s 66 OC Act).
+An owners corporation must conduct a meeting of its members within the first six months of registration.